Integrated IR and Independent IR Residencies

 For the 2023-24 recruitment season, the AAMC has stated the Supplemental ERAS® Application and Preference Signaling will be fully integrated into the MyERAS® application.
 There will no longer be a separate application.
 Details of what is new can be found here.

 Independent IR residency

 The independent IR residency is two years in length (total of seven years of postgraduate training).
 This training format is only available to graduates of a diagnostic radiology residency.
-The independent IR residency will not be available until July 1, 2020.
 For more information, please visit the independent IR residency webpage.